dorfsmay/unifi-controller-container/README.md

 # Docker files for the UniFi controller

 This was built and tested with the "Unifi Network Server" version 8.1.127 and Debian Bookworm.
 It was tested with podman but should work with docker.

+### Other container solutions
+As pointed out by [/u/brwainer](https://old.reddit.com/user/brwainer) in [this reddit thread](https://old.reddit.com/r/Ubiquiti/comments/1d6xaac/another_dockerization_of_the_unifi_controller/), LinuxServer io maintains a [UniFi Network Docker file](https://hub.docker.com/r/linuxserver/unifi-network-application).
+It does not include the required MongoDB, which can be added as part of a compose file, but you then have to maintain that file, on the other hand it is maintained and updated regularly while mine will be updated sporadically.

 ### Network Mode
 Given that the software needs access to a mix of UDP and TCP ports ([UniFi Required Ports Reference](https://help.ui.com/hc/en-us/articles/218506997-UniFi-Network-Required-Ports-Reference)), and that the idea here is emulating running it locally but easily portable from one laptop to another, it was easier to set it up with `network_mode: "host"`

 ### Usage
 - download the dot deb file from https://ui.com/download